ROCm/hipSOLVER/docs/reference/dense-api/helpers.rst

 These are helper functions that control aspects of the hipSOLVER library.
 They are divided into the following categories:

-* :ref:`dense_initialize` functions used to initialize and cleanup the library handle.
+*  :ref:`dense_initialize`: Functions to initialize and clean up the library handle.
-* :ref:`dense_stream` functions provide functionality to manipulate streams.
+*  :ref:`dense_stream`: Functions to manipulate streams.
-* :ref:`dense_determinism` functions.
-Provide functionality to manipulate function determinism.
+*  :ref:`dense_determinism`: Functions to manipulate function determinism.
-* :ref:`dense_gesvdj_info` functions provide functionality to manipulate gesvdj parameters.
+*  :ref:`dense_gesvdj_info`: Functions to manipulate gesvdj parameters.
-* :ref:`dense_syevj_info` functions provide functionality to manipulate syevj parameters.
+*  :ref:`dense_syevj_info`: Functions to manipulate syevj parameters.
-* :ref:`dense_params` functions provide functionality to manipulate other parameters.
+*  :ref:`dense_params`: Functions to manipulate other parameters.

 .. _dense_initialize:

-Handle set-up and tear-down
+Handle setup and teardown
 ===============================

 .. contents:: List of handle initialization functions